theparadox7/basics_of_cybers_ec/README.md

 I wish you the best of luck on your journey in the world of cybersecurity.
 All the best !!

+Please consult the directory to determine the order in which files should be read.

 PLEASE ENSURE THAT YOU MAINTAIN A STRONG COMMITMENT TO ETHICAL AND LEGAL USE OF THIS INFORMATION IN ALL YOUR LEARNING ENDEAVORS.